opensource254/pwa-generator/README.md

 Here's a breakdown of the current and planned features:

-- **Generate Manifest ⚠️:** Creates a fundamental `manifest.json` file, defining essential app metadata such as name, icons (placeholder support), display mode, and start URL.
+- **Generate Manifest:** Creates a fundamental `manifest.json` file, defining essential app metadata such as name, icons (placeholder support), display mode, and start URL.
 This provides the basic information needed for your PWA to be installable.
-- **Generate Service Worker ⚠️:** Generates a basic service worker script (`service-worker.js`) to enable offline caching and handle basic fetch events.
+- **Generate Service Worker:** Generates a basic service worker script (`service-worker.js`) to enable offline caching and handle basic fetch events.
 This lays the groundwork for offline functionality and future enhancements like push notifications.
-- **Generate Icons ⏳:** Coming soon!
+- **Generate Icons:** Coming soon!
 This feature will empower you to effortlessly generate app icons in various sizes and formats, ensuring optimal display across different devices and platforms.
-- **Offline Support ⏳:** Under development!
+- **Offline Support:** Under development!
 This will enhance the service worker functionality to provide robust offline access to your web application's core content and assets.
-- **IndexedDB Integration ⏳:** Planned for future updates.
+- **IndexedDB Integration:** Planned for future updates.
 This will enable your PWA to store structured data locally on the user's device, enabling richer offline experiences and data persistence.
-- **Push Notifications ⏳:** On the roadmap!
+- **Push Notifications:** On the roadmap!
 This exciting feature will allow you to engage users with timely updates and notifications, even when they're not actively using your PWA.

 ## Getting Started